tonethar/IGME-330-Fall-2023/notes/react-intro.md

 ### VI-D. Create some state and setters/getters with `useState()`

-- `useState` is a React Hook that lets you add a state variable to your component
+- `useState` is a React Hook that lets you add a state variable to your function component
   - https://react.dev/reference/react/useState
 - Hooks are features that allow you to “hook into” the features of React state and lifecycle from function components